rumya0/medicalconference/README.md

 The following website has details of medical conferences happening worldwide. https://www.omicsonline.org/medical-conferences.php

 The goal of the project was to compile details of the conferences into a .csv file.
-The following details of the conferences were scraped using Scrapy was used with CSS extractors:
+The following details of the conferences were scraped using Scrapy with primarily CSS extractors:

 1. Title of the conference
 2. Date of the conference